 4. Select the background, preset, or keyer bus that you want to select a source on.
-(ME, MiniME[TM], and Canvas only)
+(ME, MiniMETM, and Canvas only)

-Note: Ensure that the source selected on the bus you want to enter onto the ME, MiniMETM, chroma key, Canvas, aux or keyer is valid for that destination.
-If the source is not valid, you will not be able to select the bus on the ME, MiniMETM, Aux, chroma key, or keyer.
+Note: Ensure that the source selected on the bus you want to enter is valid for that destination.
+For example, you cannot select MM1Bg as the source for MiniME1 Background.
+If the source is not valid, you will not be able to select it.